Glucose Goddess hacks: 10 easy-to-implement tips

 Dessert over snack

-Now, if you’re craving snacks in between work but do not want to have a heavy meal, opting for savoury snacks is particularly advantageous to sidestep the less favorable effects of sweet snacks.
+You’re craving snacks in between work, but do not want to have a heavy meal?
+Opting for savoury snacks will be particularly advantageous to sidestep the less favourable effects of sweet snacks.

 These nutrients embark on a slower digestion process, providing a stable release of energy and keeping blood sugar levels on an even keel.

-Whether it’s a crunchy serving of raw veggies with hummus or a handful of almonds, turning to savoury options can support your blood sugar management, while also contributing to overall nutrient intake.
+Whether it’s a crunchy serving of raw veggies with hummus or a handful of almonds, turning to savoury options can support your blood sugar management, whilst also contributing to overall nutrient intake.

 9: Don’t eat your carbs naked